antstudiocz/presenter-factory/README.md

 # Enhanced presenter factory for Nette Framework

+This package is fork of [librette/presenter-factory](https://github.com/librette/presenter-factory).
+Unfortunately author of this package is not taking care of this package anymore.
+But it's very useful.
+So that's why.
+And now what:

 [![Build Status](https://travis-ci.org/mrtnzlml/presenter-factory.svg?branch=master)](https://travis-ci.org/mrtnzlml/presenter-factory)

 Nette Framework does have very simple presenter factory which helps you to map namespaces of presenters to the presenter name and vice versa.